orbtl-ai/DebrisScan/README.md

 along a complex shoreline image.
 The AI detections are made with boxes drawn around each object that are color-coded by type.](https://github.com/orbtl-ai/DebrisScan/blob/main/static/debrisscan_example.png)

+DebrisScan is a single component of a larger effort to operationalize advanced technology for measurement and management of marine debris.
+For more information on this larger effort and it's partners, please visit the [project's homepage](https://coastalscience.noaa.gov/project/using-unmanned-aircraft-systems-machine-learning-and-polarimetric-imaging-to-develop-a-system-for-enhanced-marine-debris-detection-and-removal/).

+---
 ## Key Features
 1. A complete, free, and open source environment for training and deploying deep learning-based object detection models.